 Please note that Westminster City Council is responsible for co-ordinating the allocation of school places in the borough and offer detailed information about the application process for Reception places.

-P.E. will start on Monday 18th September.
+P.E. is on Mondays and we will be doing gymnastics this term.
 Please keep P.E. kits at school and ensure that all items of uniform are named.
-The children can also bring black tracksuit trousers or leggings in cold weather.
-Please avoid trainers or plimsolls with laces.
-Do keep practising how to get changed at home so we get to use all our time for P.E.
+Keep practising how to get changed at home so we get to use all our time in the hall for P.E.

 - Miss.
 L. Roberts